codescot/gobot/README.md

 # gobot
-Slack Bot written in Golang (soon to be irc again)
+Slack Bot written in Golang (soon to be irc again as well as slack)

 # docker build image